PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 18:37:30
+Last updated: 2024-04-02 18:38:03
-Random Quote: All our dreams can come true, if we have the courage to pursue them. - Walt Disney
+Random Quote: See the positive side, the potential, and make an effort. - Dalai Lama